Lucas-Mombach/Lucas-Mombach/README.md

 - 👋 Hi, I’m @Lucas-Mombach and I'm studing Computer Science at UFV (Federal University of Viçosa in Brazil)
 - 👀 I’m interested in Human History, Bakckend Development and Calisthenics
-- 🌱 I’m currently learning German and C#/.NET
+- 🌱 I’m currently learning German

 <!---
 Lucas-Mombach/Lucas-Mombach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.